Skoda Superb hybrid practicality & boot space

 Elsewhere, the door bins are a good size, and there’s a central cubby capable of swallowing all your odds and ends.
 There are two cupholders on the centre console, as well as a useful pocket ahead of the gearlever for storing your mobile phone.
 The glovebox is a decent size, too, and you’ll never tire of things like the ice scraper in the fuel filler cap and the handy parking-ticket holder on the inside of the windscreen.

 Don’t worry about the fact that the hybrid Superb's boot is smaller than what you find in the normal petrol or diesel version – there’s still loads of space to play with.
 The standard car’s 685-litre boot shrinks to 485 litres in the iV, but with the seats down there’s a cavernous 1,610-litre load bay (versus 1,760 in the petrol and diesel models).
+Although, we did have some thoughts about how much you could pack into the Superb iV after living with it – especially as a family car.

 There are very few hybrid cars – and none at this price point – that offer that much space and versatility.
 If you want or need more room, then it’s worth looking at the Superb iV Estate, which offers a total load capacity of 1,800 litres (150 litres shy of the normal Estate model).